How to Custom Cell Format Number with Text in Excel (4 Ways)

 Suitable Ways to Custom Cell Format Number with Text in Excel

-Read More: Excel Custom Number Format Multiple Conditions
+Read More: How to Apply Custom Number Format in Excel with Multiple Conditions

-2. Apply a Formula to Custom Cell Format Number with Text in Excel
+2. Applying Excel Formula to Create Custom Cell Format Number with Text

 By applying an ampersand operator (&) with a formula, you can format a cell number with text.
 Simply, follow the outlined steps.